kirjavascript/TetrisGYM/README.md

 Puts you ten lines before transition.
 The value given will be added to your score, so set this to 5 and start on level 18 for a 'maxout trainer' style mode.

 Setting the value to G causes the mode to act identical to the game genie code `SXTOKL`

+### Marathon

+Play as long as you are able to surive at a consistent speed.
+While the level will increase normally, the drop rate and the points rewarded will remain fixed based on the starting level.

 ### Garbage